yoonki-kim/esp-va-sdk/README.md

 ## 6.1 Wi-Fi AP Change (Test Case 1.7)

-This test requires us to change the Wi-Fi configuration of the DUT.
+This test requires us to change the Wi-Fi configuration of the device.
 Please refer to the Section [Button Functions](#131-buttons), for details about how the Wi-Fi configuration can be erased.

-Once the Wi-Fi configuration is erased, the DUT will be back in the configuration mode.
+Once the Wi-Fi configuration is erased, the deivce will be back in the configuration mode.
 You can relaunch the phone app, and begin the configuration process as described in the Section [Configuration](#41-configuration-steps).
 In this case, the phone app will detect that the Alexa configuration is already done and skip those options.

-Please note that this Wi-Fi only DUT configuration mode stays enabled only for 3 minutes.
-After 3 minutes, the DUT will reboot and connect to the already configured Wi-Fi Access Point.
+Please note that this Wi-Fi only device configuration mode stays enabled only for 3 minutes.
+After 3 minutes, the device will reboot and connect to the already configured Wi-Fi Access Point.

 ## 6.2 Device Reset (Test Case 1.9)

 This test requires us to reset the device to its factory state.
 Please refer to the Section [Button Functions](#131-buttons), for details about how the device can be reset to factory settings.

-Once the device is reset, the DUT will be back in the configuration mode.
+Once the device is reset, the device will be back in the configuration mode.
 You can relaunch the phone app, and begin the configuration process as described in the Section [Configuration](#41-configuration-steps).

 ## 6.3 Sign Out (Test Case 1.6)

 This test requires us to sign-out of Alexa.
 This can be done through the companion phone app.

-Ensure that the phone is within the same Wi-Fi network as the DUT.
+Ensure that the phone is within the same Wi-Fi network as the device.
 Launch the phone app and go to *Manage Devices*.
 A list of devices will be visible to you.
-Click on the DUT, and then click on Sign-out.
+Click on the device, and then click on Sign-out.

 You can sign back in again, using the companion app using the same workflow.
-Ensure that the phone is within the same Wi-Fi network as the DUT.
+Ensure that the phone is within the same Wi-Fi network as the device.
 Launch the phone app and go to *Manage Devices*.
 A list of devices will be visible to you.
-Click on the DUT, and then click on Sign-in.
+Click on the device, and then click on Sign-in.
 Follow the sign-in steps to sign-in to the device.

 # 7. Reusing the AWS IoT MQTT connection